NutriSource Grain Free Dog Food Review (Canned)

 The fifth ingredient is agar agar, a natural vegetable gelatin derived from the cell walls of certain species of red algae.
 Agar is rich in fiber and is used in wet pet foods as a gelling agent.

-The eighth ingredient is salmon oil.
+The sixth ingredient is salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.